-Using a prepaid credit card may seem as simple as swiping or using a credit card, but the process comes with some side issues not tacked on to purchasing with a credit card -- fees.
+Using a prepaid credit card may seem as simple as swiping or using a credit card.
+But the process comes with some side issues not tacked on to purchase with a credit card fees.
 Asking about prepaid credit card fees encompasses more than just a single question.

 You'll first need to know whether your prepaid credit card has fees associated with the card itself.
 Such as fees for initially purchasing or loading the card.
 Fees for reloading the card, fees for not using the card for a specific amount of time.
 (Such as not making any purchases for six months) and fees for using the card overseas.